IBM-Cloud/vpc-instance-extension/README.md

     | Cloud Functions(fn) plugin                                    | create namespace, actions and for checking the logs |
     | Schematics plugin                                         | provision VPC resources                             |

-    Additionally, checks and installs tools like Docker and jq.
+    Additionally, the script checks and installs tools like Docker and jq.

 ### Provision the Cloud service